MicrosoftDocs/powerbi-docs/powerbi-docs/sample-retail-analysis.md

 ---
 # Retail Analysis sample for Power BI: Take a tour

 The Retail Analysis sample content pack contains a dashboard, report, and dataset that analyzes retail sales data of items sold across multiple stores and districts.
-The metrics compare this year’s performance to last year’s for sales, units, gross margin, and variance, as well as new-store analysis.
+The metrics compare this year's performance to last year's for sales, units, gross margin, and variance, as well as new-store analysis.

 ![Dashboard for the Retail Analysis sample](media/sample-retail-analysis/retail1.png)